Applications for concealed-carry licenses on the rise, according to Midstate sheriff’s departments

 “We were pounded with applications every day.
 So, you could apply by mail, the bottom line was you had to come in here to get your picture taken, and you had to sign the form electronically.
 So, we ended up making appointments after that,” Dauphin County Sheriff Nicholas Chimienti Jr. said.

-In Cumberland County, the sheriff’s department went about issuing permits the same same.
+In Cumberland County, the sheriff’s department went about issuing permits the same way.

 “We currently have a second location that also offers some operations.
 We have a deputy assigned there to monitor how many people are waiting and coming in to apply for a license,” Jody Smith, Chief Deputy Sheriff for Cumberland County, said.